timescale/timescaledb-toolkit/Readme.md

-**distributed time-series database built on PostgreSQL** that scales to over 10 million of metrics per second, supports native compression, handles high cardinality, and offers native time-series capabilities, such as data-retention policies, continuous aggregate views, downsampling, data gap-filling and interpolation.
+**distributed time-series database built on PostgreSQL** that scales to over 10 million of metrics per second, supports native compression, handles high cardinality, and offers native time-series capabilities, such as data retention policies, continuous aggregate views, downsampling, data gap-filling and interpolation.

 TimescaleDB also supports full SQL, a variety of data types (numerics,